shazlehu/SoilSampler/README.md

 # SoilSampler
-This app aids in collecting soil samplers for agricultural purposes
+This app aids in collecting soil samples for agricultural purposes